HouzuoGuo/schale/README.md

 Schale is a subprocess interface for Scala.
 Make all your system programs easily available to Scala, call those programs and interact with their input and output!

+## Why use Schale?

+Although Scala standard library `scala.sys.process` helps external process execution, however it does not:

+- Manage interactive input/output
+- Manage process environment (variables and working directory)

+Schale addresses both of the downsides:

+- It supports both asynchronous and synchronous interactive IO by exposing an Akka actor, eliminating the necessity of manual stream management.
+- Process environment can be very easily managed and prepared in a hierarchical fashion, reduce code redundancy and improve readability.

 ## Usage

 ### A gentle start